LiteLDev/LeviLamina/README.md

 !!! warning
     Before installing and using LeviLamina, please be sure to read and understand the following disclaimer.

 LeviLamina (hereinafter referred to as "this software") is developed and provided by LiteLDev (hereinafter referred to as "the developer").
-This software is designed to enable users to extend the functionality of Minecraft Bedrock Edition (hereinafter referred to as "MCBE") by loading plugins.
+This software is designed to enable users to extend the functionality of Minecraft Bedrock Edition (hereinafter referred to as "MCBE") by loading mods.
 This software is not affiliated with Mojang Studios (hereinafter referred to as "Mojang") or Microsoft Corporation (hereinafter referred to as "Microsoft").
-The developer is not responsible for any content, quality, functionality, security or legality of any plugins loaded by this software.
+The developer is not responsible for any content, quality, functionality, security or legality of any mods loaded by this software.
 Users should use this software at their own discretion and assume all related risks.

 The developer does not guarantee the stability, reliability, accuracy or completeness of this software.
 The developer is not liable for any defects, errors, viruses or other harmful components that may exist in this software.
 The developer is not liable for any direct or indirect damages (including but not limited to data loss, device damage, profit loss etc.) caused by the use of this software.